ConnerIsOdd/PYTOS/tutorial or documentation or whatever you wanna call it.md

                   def prgmain(): # the "main" function for programs on PYTOS print("Hello, World!") # prints "Hello, World!"
                   prgmain() # executes the prgmain function
+  * You could also just have your main code outside of a function aswell.
   * If using a multiple .py file program:
     * it should not change anything, the programs list will look messy though (will fix in future update)